Pioneering India Focused

 Halal investments focus on companies and sectors that are deemed ethical and socially responsible.
 They avoid investing in companies involved in harmful activities, such as gambling, alcohol, tobacco, pornography, or weapons manufacturing.

 Halal investments should not involve excessive uncertainty or risk, speculation, or deceit.
-Investing or partaking in any short-selling or uncertain contracts are forbidden in accordance with Islamic finance principles.
+Investing in any short-selling or uncertain contracts are forbidden in accordance with Islamic finance principles.
 Transactions should be transparent, and all parties must have a clear understanding of the terms and conditions of the investment.

 Shari’a law prohibits speculation or gambling.
 So, if any form of investing includes contracts where the ownership is dependent on events in the future that are uncertain, this is deemed to be precarious.
 Thus investments in swaps, futures, derivatives or options, CDOs, CFDs, etc. are not permissible.

-Halal investments can never have their principal amount invested guaranteed under any circumstances (no capital protection)
+Halal investments can never have their principal amount invested guaranteed under any circumstances (no capital protection).

 Halal investments need to result in full ownership and constructive possession to the investor for their returns to be permissible.
 Thus short selling and intraday trading are not permissible.